 Documentary film maker Stephen Oliver and marine biologist Dr Adriana Vergés have teamed up in more ways than just their marriage to produce a hard hitting documentary that will change the way you regard marine life and the fishing industry from the depths of the ocean floor to the offerings at your restaurant table.
 What’s the Catch?
 Thursday 30th October at 8.30pm on SBS One.

 Have you ever been asked if you’d like chips with your School Shark or lemon wedges with your ocean floor fed, intensively farmed, chemical infused prawns?
-Thought not but truth be told many of us undoubtedly consumed one or the other last weekend.
+Thought not, but truth be told many of us undoubtedly consumed one or the other in recent weeks.

 It’s not breaking news that our oceans and most of their glorious inhabitants are suffering horribly.
 From bottom dwellers to majestic whales, no species is completely safe.
 Somehow though, for many of us this tragic situation and the treatment that these creatures endure for human consumption just doesn’t seem to ‘connect’ to our thinking when we order at the counter and at the restaurant table.
 We wince and turn away at abhorrent footage of animals suffering in farms and zoos but for some reason some of us don’t regard sea life as being capable of feeling pain.
 Strange really because their blood sure looks the same.